To our knowledge, Dr Manali Desai is the first woman of colour to lead a Cambridge department in the University’s 811-year history.

 MD: There are many challenges of course, but I think this moment comes with some exciting possibilities too.
 We are living through a period of ferment and we are at a crucial juncture when fundamental questions about our very existence are at stake.
 The discipline of sociology has always tackled the big questions, be it climate change, war, poverty, and intersectional social inequalities.
 We have witnessed dramatic transformations and ruptures in recent years, with the global pandemic and movements for social change such as Black Lives Matter coming on the heels of austerity and the rise of global populism to name a few.
 Sociology gives us the tools to be able to investigate and understand the world around us and so I think the department is a good place to be during periods of such upheaval!

-2020 has thrown us so many curve balls already!
-Is it just a coincidence that your appointment coincides with the Black Lives Matter movement and an increasing focus on the politics of representation?
+The Black Lives Matter movement has raised many questions about racial justice and the politics of representation.
 What do you make of the current moment from a sociological point of view?

 I think the Black Lives Matter movement has actually shown how illusory the politics of representation are without other accompanying structural change.
 To ask why so few leaders in the academic world are BAME (and much less so if they are Black) is to raise questions about how difficult it is for us to be recognized as leaders, have our work and contributions valued, and how high the bar is raised.
 I am lucky to be in a department that has done so much work to rectify these imbalances.
 In that sense Sociology is such an exciting place, a refreshing harbinger of change.

 It’s often a challenge levelled at universities to become more diverse.
 Do you think it’s a problem at Cambridge?